Dip A Day Safety Guidance

 ICE BATHS & COLD SHOWERS

 Introduce yourself to the cold water gradually to acclimatise to the cold.
-If you feel very cold, disorientated or dizzy seek help immediately.
+Always let someone know when you’re entering cold water.
+If you feel very cold, disorientated or dizzy seek medical help immediately.
 After your cold immersion, warm up gradually.
 Always tell friends and family that you’re doing the challenge.

 ALCOHOL